stevebuik/ns-clone/README.md

 TODO **datomic-client-clone** sub-project

-**On Datomic API Open-ness**
+**On Datomic API open-ness**

-The Datomic peer api less open (i.e. functions only) but the client api is a protocol so much better.
+The Datomic peer api is less open (i.e. functions only) but the client api is a protocol so much better.
 This lib can provide a consistent api for both.

 ## Migration use-case